kati-tran/Organization-Discord-Bot/README.md

 <li>!da: Used before a link to prevent the link from being redirected to the designated channel.</li>

 <h1>Functionality</h1>

+<li>Pin Reactions: When a message is reacted to with the 📌 emoji, the message is redirected to the designated channel. </li>

 <li>Link Redirect: Moves all links to the designated channel for organization.</li>